Using a Business Broker to Sell a Business

 - Using Market Approach – The foundation of this approach is that the more money a business makes, the more it is worth.
 In this regard, there is a high demand for a profitable business that has few assets.

-- Using Adjusted Net Income – The value of a business can also be based on the adjusted net income of the business.
+- Using Adjusted Net Income – The value of a business can also be based on the adjusted net income of the company.
 The Adjusted Net Income is a figure that includes business profits and the owner’s salary.
 However, this figure also includes all other cash-related benefits such as health insurance, company care, auto insurance, gym memberships, etc. which the principals enjoy.

 - Using Multiplier Method – The multiplier of adjusted net value values the business based on behavior in the market.
 In this instance, you can calculate the business value based on what people have paid for similar small businesses.
 A low-risk business with high market demand could have a higher multiple than a business where a buyer assumes higher risk.
 A lower multiple could be due to a business with lower market demand.
 On the other hand, a highly sought-after profitable company could have a price of four times the business annual net profit.
-More commonly available businesses, such as restaurants, typically have a sales price based on a one or two multiple because these types of businesses are often available for sale.
-Supply and demand of a particular business can have a direct correlation to the multiplier used to value the company.
+More commonly available businesses, such as restaurants, typically have a sales price based on a one or two “multiple” because these types of businesses are often available for sale.
+Supply and demand of a particular industry can have a direct correlation to the multiplier used to value the company.

 - Terms of Sale Affect Business Value – The selling terms often affect the calculation of the business sales price.
 For example, when a seller demands all cash, they may only receive 60% to 80% of their asking price.
 This is in contrast to a potentially higher amount a buyer would have been willing to pay with a down payment and the ability to finance the balance.
-Creative business purchase terms usually result in the seller getting a higher price for the business as well as well as a faster sale.
+Creative business purchase terms usually result in the seller getting a higher price for the business as well as a faster sale.

 Lastly, speak with a tax advisor so you will know the best time of year to sell your business.
 In addition, create a budget so you know precisely how each profit obtained from the sale of your business will be utilized.